Audio Reading of this Page

 It’s not uncommon to need a few weeks or months to feel the benefits of laparoscopy.
 Try to get as much rest as possible and work alongside your doctor to support your recovery.

 Hysterectomy (removal of the uterus) and oophorectomy (removal or one or both of the ovaries) may be considered in the most severe, painful and longstanding cases of endometriosis.
-Symptoms may persist after surgery.
+It’s important to know that whilst the symptoms of endometriosis are often eliminated or reduced after hysterectomy, this does not “cure” endometriosis and symptoms may persist.

 Useful Links & References